in2code-de/luxletter/Documentation/Tech/Index.md

 ### Mail sending is too slow

 Check how many mails can be sent per hour.
 Ask your hoster.
 Modify the queue settings.
+Embedding images can slow down the mail performance.

 ### Mail could not be parsed in preview when adding an origin